Mouzayan/dreamboat/README.md

 **dreamboat** Dreamboat is a gamified dating app with a twist.
 A mystery dater, with a premium membership, gets to field potential matches by imagining his or her perfect dreamboat via a selection of ideal traits identified through a personality quiz.
 The "catches" with the closest match to the user’s desired traits get a chance to be considered for a connection.
 The user is always in control and the catches need to guess their way towards impressing them.

 **Core Features / Goals**
 The user sets their public profile with an inspirational image (the dreamscape) and a mantra or quote.
-The user then fills out their desired traits by making selections via a dropdown personality quiz.
-Those selections remain secret.
-The catches can browse profiles of mystery users and attempt to impress one, but they do not have visibility of the mystery user’s personality profile answers.
+The user then fills out their desired traits by giving thumbs up or down responses to the personality quiz.
+Those responses remain secret.
+The catches can browse mystery user dreamboats and attempt to impress one, but they do not have visibility of the mystery users' personality profile answers.
 They can only see a mystery user’s dreamscape and mantra.
 If their answers match up enough to the mystery user’s they will be made available for the mystery user to consider.
-Only the mystery user can see actual photos of suitors and the answers to their personality quiz, and only the mystery dater can initiate contact.
-Every day the mystery user is served up a selection of catches that matched their criteria by answering the questions correctly.
+Only the mystery user can see actual photos of suitors and the answers to their personality quiz, and only the mystery userer can initiate contact.
+Every day the mystery user is served up a selection of catches that match their criteria.

 ## MVP

-Each user has the ability to create, update or delete their dreamboat as well as contact their catches.
-The catches can update, edit and delete their profile and reactions, as well as respond to the users.
+Each mystery user has the ability to create, update or delete their dreamboat and persona quiz, as well as contact their catches.
+Catches can update, edit and delete their profiles, persona quiz responses and reactions, as well as respond to mystery user contact.

 #### Client - Front End